 Welcome to get excited about implementing food education as multiprofessional collaboration in schools, homes and organizations 10.2.2021.
 The high-level webinar brings together current national and international research, makes visible the daily experiences of different actors of food education work, and aspires to create a common vision about multiprofessional development of food education in different contexts in Finland and abroad.

-Place: Webinar, will be executed through digital means
+Place: Zoom Webinar, will be executed through digital means.

-The link for the Webinar will be sent for the participants beforehand, and the participants will receive a recording of the webinar after the event.
+The link for the Webinar will be sent for the participants beforehand, and the registered participants will receive a written summary (public) and link to recording of the webinar after the event (not for public use).

-The Webinar will be executed in Finnish and English with translation service.
+The Webinar will be executed in Finnish and English.

 The broad target group of the webinar include actors and organizations interested in and working with food education, such as professionals of food education, food services and teacher education, developers, researchers, teachers, trainers, decision makers and other key stakeholders.
 The webinar includes international experts of food education and school meals.